525KAI/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <h3>1.)
-Creating a Virtual Machine</h3>
+Create a Virtual Machine</h3>

 In Microsoft Azure, we will create a VM and add it to a new Resource Group, titled "osTicket".

 - **VM Name:** osticket-vm
 - **Image:** Windows 10 Pro, version 22H2 - x64 Gen2
-- **Size:** 2 vCPUs, 8 GiB memory
+- **Size:** 2 vCPUs, 8 GiB memory  (use at minimum to prevent slow processing)

 Check the licensing box and review & create the VM.
-No changes are needed for management, disks, or networking sections.
+Do NOT make any changes to the management, disks, or networking sections.

 <p>